Be the best guest

 There is absolutely no tolerance for drug use on board a yacht charter.
 In the event that drugs are found on board, not only will they be confiscated but the yacht too is subject to confiscation whilst the Captain may lose his/her license.
 This also applies to weapons on board.
 If you break your half of the charter contract, be prepared to be abandoned mid-charter to make your own way home.

 Always remember that the charter crew are there to ensure your vacation runs as smoothly as possible.
 Although it may be unusual to allow people to serve you, simple gestures which may be deemed as polite by guests, can often be misconstrued by crew members.
 For instance, if guests are persistent when it comes to clearing plates or making beds the crew may feel you are unhappy with the service they are working hard to provide.
 They have a job to do so sit back and enjoy being catered for.

 Handling a complaint

-In the unlikely occurrence that you should wish to make a complaint, it is important to not take a matter into your own hands by scorning a crew member yourself.
-The captain is the head of the crew party and any grievances should be directed his/her way.
+In the unlikely occurrence that you should wish to make a complaint, it is important not to take a matter into your own hands by scorning a crew member yourself.
+The Captain is the head of the crew party and any grievances should be directed his/her way.